Omotaraola/HR-Analysis/README.md

 ## Project Objective

-- To which Department Performs Well
+- To know which Department Performs Well
-- The Employment Rate and Termination rate
+- The Employment Rate and Termination rate.
-- What department is likely to have shortage in staffs.
+- What department is likely to have shortage in staffs?

 ## Data Tools
 Pivot Table